• Skip to primary navigation

 Zoning Map

-The Zoning Map, which must be adopted and amended by Town Meeting, shows the several zoning districts and overlay districts in which, as specified in the Zoning By-Law, various types of uses (such as single family, business, or industrial) are allowed by right or by special permit for particular areas of town.
+A zoning map, which must be adopted and amended by Town Meeting, shows the several zoning districts and overlay districts in which, as specified in the zoning bylaw, various types of uses (such as single-family, business, or industrial) are allowed by right or by special permit for particular areas of town.

 Uses and Structures